Christine George

 Garden Care Coordinator, Marketing Strategist and Garden Mentor

-Christine has kindly shared many lovely photos and hard-earned wisdom from her own garden on our Journal page.
-Her favorite advice for a novice gardener?
-“The best way to tend a garden is to take a few minutes every day just walking around and observing.”
+Her favorite advice for a new gardener: “The best way to tend a garden is to take a few minutes every day just walking around and observing.”

 Peter Buscemi